 This series focuses on effectively communicating complex topics in ways that can be understood by diverse audiences -- your peers, the public, and your potential investors.

-Session 1 - Science Communication: General Concepts and Tips More Information Recording
+Science Communication: General Concepts and Tips • More Information • Recording

-Session 3 - Rigor and Reproducibility: Presenting Data to Funders and Investors More Information Recording
+Rigor and Reproducibility: Presenting Data to Funders and Investors • More Information • Recording